Aximian/SpotifyToMP3/README.md

 **Download fails**
 - Check your internet connection
-- Some tracks may not be available on YouTube
+- Some tracks may not be available on Spotify

 ## Important Notes